Emilie Schindler: Early life

-She was born in the village of Alt Moletein (today Maletín in the Czech Republic), to Sudeten German farmers Josef and Marie Pelzl.
+She was born in the village of Maletín in Czechoslovakia, to Sudeten German farmers Josef and Marie Pelzl.
 She had an older brother, Franz, with whom she was very close.

 Schindler's early life in Alt Moletein was idyllic, and she was quite fond of nature and animals.
-She was also interested in the Gypsies who would camp near the village for a few days at a time; their nomadic lifestyle, their music, and their stories fascinated her.
+She was also interested in the Romani who would camp near the village for a few days at a time; their nomadic lifestyle, their music, and their stories fascinated her.

 Marriage

 Emilie Pelzl first met Oskar Schindler in 1928, when he came to Alt Moletein to sell electric motors to her father.
 After dating for six weeks, the couple married on 6 March 1928 in an inn on the outskirts of Svitavy, Schindler's hometown.

 World War II

 In 1938, the unemployed Oskar Schindler joined the Nazi Party and moved to Kraków, leaving his wife in Svitavy.
 There he gained ownership of an enamelware factory that had lain idle and in bankruptcy for many years and that he renamed Deutsche Emaillewaren-Fabrik, where he principally employed Jewish workers because they were the cheapest.
 However, he soon realized the true brutalities of the Nazis, and the Schindlers started protecting his Jewish laborers.
 Initially, they saved the workers by bribing the SS guards; later, they listed their employees as essential factory workers, manufacturing munitions for the Reich.
 When conditions worsened and they started running out of money, she sold her jewels to buy food, clothes, and medicine.
 She looked after sick workers in a secret sanatorium in the camp in Brněnec, Czech Protectorate, with medical equipment purchased on the black market.

 One of the survivors, Maurice Markheim, later recalled:

 The Schindlers saved more than 1,200 Jews from extermination camps.
 In May 1945, when the Soviets moved into Brünnlitz, the Schindlers left the Jews in the factory and went into hiding, in fear of being prosecuted because of Oskar's ties with the Nazi party.